gcky/gcky.github.io/_posts/2018-07-08-museum-depot.md

 To the left of the train carriages, on a mezzanine level, housed some of my favourite exhibits from the depot.
 This was the signs and maps area.
 I have always been fascinated by tube maps and signage, and they are, in my opinion, some of the greatest designs of all time, especially considering how they became an icon for the capital and influenced designs of metro system signage around the world.

 Under this mezzanine level, there was a collection of train and station models.
 One particular model caught my attention because, at first sight, I knew I have seen it before.
 It turns out, I saw it in an old [news footage](https://youtu.be/lm2N-g9hE9I?t=1m47s) about the [King's Cross fire](https://en.wikipedia.org/wiki/King%27s_Cross_fire), in which this was the model used by the officials to illustrate where the fire started and where the fatalities were inside the station.
-It was one of the worst disasters ever to have happened on the tube which made this model really moving emotionally.
+It was one of the worst disasters ever to have happened on the tube which made this model particularly special.

 ![King's Cross Model]({{ "/assets/posts/depot/kingscrossmodel.jpg" | prepend: site.baseurl }}  "King's Cross Model")

-There was also an area inside the shed which parked several buses (which frankly I wasn't really interested in), and an outdoor food and children area (which I didn't get anything from).
+There was also an area inside the shed which housed several buses (which frankly I wasn't really interested in), and an outdoor children and food area (which I didn't get anything from).

 Before I left, I visited the museum shop, which had pretty much the same stock as the one in Covent Garden.
 However, right next to it was the Friends of London Transport Museum shop, and this shop was much more interesting.
 There were second-hand books, old maps and pamphlets, and also old/unused signs and stickers.
 Inevitably, I bought some stuff, here are some of them.